ra124der/vehivhle_reg_ocr/README.md

 macOS:brew install poppler

-Extract (if applicable), then set the environment variable POPLER_PATH to the folder containing Poppler’s binaries (Library\bin on Windows).
+Extract (if applicable), then set the environment variable POPLER_PATH to the folder containing Poppler’s binaries (Library\bin on Windows). set path to folder in your machine where library\bin

 Example (Windows CMD):
 set POPLER_PATH=C:\poppler-24.08.0\Library\bin